 We have established a compensation committee of our board of directors.
-The members of our compensation committee are Ms. Trinchero, Mr. Leonsis and Mr. Kennedy.
-Ms. Trinchero serves as chairman of the compensation committee.
+The members of our compensation committee are Ms. Carleton, Mr. Leonsis and Mr. Kennedy.
+Ms. Carleton serves as chairman of the compensation committee.

 Under the Nasdaq listing standards, we are required to have a compensation committee composed entirely of independent directors.
-Our board of directors has determined that each of Ms. Trinchero, Mr. Leonsis and Mr. Kennedy are independent.
+Our board of directors has determined that each of Ms. Carleton, Mr. Leonsis and Mr. Kennedy are independent.
 We have adopted a compensation committee charter, which details the principal functions of the compensation committee, including:

-reviewing and approving on an annual basis the corporate goals and objectives relevant to our President's, Chief Financial Officer's and Chief Operating Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our President, Chief Financial Officer and Chief Operating Officer based on such evaluation;
+reviewing and approving on an annual basis the corporate goals and objectives relevant to our President's, Chief Financial Officer's and Chief Operating Officer's, evaluating our President's, Chief Financial Officer's and Chief Operating Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our President, Chief Financial Officer and Chief Operating Officer based on such evaluation;